Irakli Garibashvili

-Irakli Garibashvili (ირაკლი ღარიბაშვილი, also transliterated as Gharibashvili; born 28 June 1982) is a Georgian politician and a former business executive who has served as the prime minister of Georgia since 22 February 2021.
-He previously served as prime minister from 20 November 2013 until his resignation on 30 December 2015.
-Garibashvili is a member of the Georgian Dream party.
+Irakli Garibashvili (ირაკლი ღარიბაშვილი, also transliterated as Gharibashvili; born 28 June 1982) is a Georgian politician and former business executive who served as the 15th prime minister of Georgia between 2021 until his resignation in 2024, having previously served in this role as the 11th prime minister from 20 November 2013 until his resignation on 30 December 2015.
+Garibashvili is a member of the Georgian Dream party and served as the party's chairman.
 He entered politics with his long-time associate Bidzina Ivanishvili, in October 2012.

 He served as Defence Minister of Georgia in the cabinet of prime minister Giorgi Gakharia from 2019 to 2021 and, prior to that, as Minister of Internal Affairs in the cabinet of Bidzina Ivanishvili from 2012 to 2013.
 Ivanishvili named Garibashvili as his successor as prime minister when he voluntarily stepped down in November 2013.
 Aged 31 at his ascension, he was the youngest person to assume the Prime Ministerial office.
-During his first term, he was the second youngest state leader in the world, after Kim Jong-un.
+During his first term, he was the second youngest state leader in the world, after Kim Jong Un.

 Early career

 From 1988 to 1999 Garibashvili attended the secondary school No. 1 in Dedoplistsqaro.
 From 1999 to 2005 Garibashvili studied International Relations at Tbilisi State University (TSU), where he graduated with a master's degree.
 He also studied at the Pantheon-Sorbonne University from 2002 to 2004.
 Since 2004, he has worked with the multi-billionaire Bidzina Ivanishvili.
 He started by working for logistics division of the construction company Burji, owned by Ivanshvili's Cartu Group.
-He became Director General of Ivanishvili's charity foundation Cartu in 2005, a member of the supervisory board of Ivanishvili's Cartu Bank in 2007 and director of the label Georgian Dream founded by Ivanishvili's pop-star son Bera in 2009.
+He became Director General of Ivanishvili's charity foundation Cartu in 2005, a member of the supervisory board of Ivanishvili's Cartu Bank in 2007, and director of the label Georgian Dream founded by Ivanishvili's pop-star son Bera from 2009 to 2012.